answersengine/documentations/source/advanced_tutorials.rst

       }
    }

-This seeder could be exanded to seeding multiple endpointpoints by loading a YAML file and iterating through like in Step 2 above.
+This seeder could be expanded to seeding multiple endpointpoints by loading a YAML file and iterating through like in Step 2 above.
 After seeding our external json endpoint we can now write a parser such as the following:

 .. code-block:: ruby